craigbuckler/statezx/README.md

 });
 ```

 stateZx uses previously-stored database values by default.
-Therefore, `state.a` is only set to `1` if it wasn't stored (or it's `1` in the store).
-Setting a new value stores it in the indexedDB database, triggers events, and synchronizes with other tabs/windows (which trigger their own events).
+Therefore, `state.a` is only set to `1` if it's undefined (or it's `1` in the store).
+Setting a new value triggers events, stores it in the indexedDB database, and synchronizes with other tabs/windows using stateZx on the same domain (which trigger their own events).

 ### .stateId